 This design has a downside.
 It can make it difficult to focus on the music, which could be problematic for very hardcore audiophiles.

 These speakers can excel in areas other speakers cannot, such as entertaining large groups of people.
-The 901s may not be the best option if you listen to music in private and enjoy every nuance.
+The Bose 901 may not be the best option if you listen to music in private and enjoy every nuance.

-These speakers are great for music listening while doing other things.
+These speakers are great for music listening sessions while doing other things.

 How Is the Product Used?